SoonPoong-Hong/simple-http-performance-test-of-various-frameworks/README.md

 | springboot with kotlin | 1102 | 4,504 |
 | graalvm with spring-native | 1099 | 4,398 |
 | golang with gin | 154 | 15,471 |
-  > * In mean time, the smaller is the better.
+  > * In mean time, the lower is the better.
   > * In counts/sec, the higher is the better.

 ## Conculusion